-■ Soma (or cell body) • Integrates dendritic signals
+■ Soma (or cell body) - Integrates dendritic signals--spatial integration from sites along a dendrite and between dendrites - The storage of electrical charge across the membrane, and the chemical nature of synaptic transmission leads to temporal integration of signals.
+This observation together with spatial integration of signals from the dendritic tree arriving at the axon hillock will lead to our basic model of the neuron.

-• The storage of electrical charge across the membrane, and the chemical nature of synaptic transmission leads to temporal integration of signals.
-This observation together with spatial integration of signals from the dendritic tree arriving at the axon hillock will lead to our basic model of the neuron. ■ Axon hillock and axon
+Axon hillock and axon